oliverklee/ext-seminars/Documentation/UsersManual/EnteringSeminarsAndRelatedRecords/Index.rst

 - homepage URL including the http://, will be shown on the front end

-- **e-mail address** (required, must be valid), notifications of new registrations will be sent to this address, this address will be used as From: address for the confirmation e-mails when someone registers for a workshop, will not be shown on the front end
+- **email address** (required, must be valid), notifications of new registrations will be sent to this address, this address will be used as From: address for the confirmation emails when someone registers for a workshop, will not be shown on the front end

-- footer text that will be put at the end of all e-mails sent by this organizer
+- footer text that will be put at the end of all emails sent by this organizer

 - a sys folder where registration records for events should be stored